VoiiDz/auth-jwt/README.md

 the authentication is built using Javascript, Express.js, Mongoose

 ### packages:
--bcryptjs for hashing passwords
+*bcryptjs for hashing passwords
--joi for data validation
+*joi for data validation
--jsonwebtoken for user logged in validation
+*jsonwebtoken for user logged in validation